NicholasAntoniadesEngineer/DE10-Nano-HPS-FPGA-accelarator/examples/hps_fpga_examples/DE10-Nano Button LED example.md

 set_location_assignment PIN_AD17 -to LED[3]
 ```

-### Instructions
-1. **Open the .qsf File**:
-   - In Quartus Prime, go to Assignments > Assignment Editor or edit the .qsf file directly in a text editor.
-2. **Add Assignments**:
-   - In the Assignment Editor, add each pin assignment manually, or paste the lines above into the .qsf file.

-## Step 5: Compile and Program the FPGA
+### Step 6: Compile the Project

-### Instructions
-1. **Set Top-Level Entity**:
-   - Go to Assignments > Settings > General.
-   - Ensure the top-level entity is DE10_Nano_SoC_GHRD.
-2. **Compile the Project**:
+1. **Start Compilation**:
    - Go to Processing > Start Compilation.
-   - Wait for compilation to complete successfully.
+   - Wait for the process to complete.
+Check for errors in the "Messages" tab.

-3. **Program the FPGA**:
-   - Connect the DE10-Nano board to your computer via USB-Blaster.
+### Step 7: Program the FPGA

+1. **Open Programmer**:
    - Go to Tools > Programmer.
+   - Click Hardware Setup, select your USB-Blaster.
+   - Click Add File, select `output_files/DE10_nano_button_led.sof`.
-   - Select the generated .sof file and program the FPGA.
+   - Click Start to program the FPGA.

-## Step 6: Kernel Module Code
+## Kernel Code

 ### Overview
-The kernel module maps the FPGA's memory-mapped registers into kernel space and exposes them via a character device (`/dev/button_led`) for user-space interaction.
+The kernel module maps the FPGA's memory-mapped registers into kernel space and exposes them via a character device (`/dev/button_led`).
+The addresses are based on the lightweight bridge base (0xFF200000) plus the offsets assigned in Platform Designer (0x0000 for button, 0x0010 for LED).

 ### Kernel Module (`button_led.c`)